dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 Tasks

 - Shield snaps to control stick tilt
-- Begin the shield strength input queue
+- Make every shield strength input  wait 1 frame inside a queue
-- As long as the autoshield counter > 0, keep checking to see if the player buffers<sub>(timed)</sub> autorelease
+- As long as the autoshield counter > 0, keep checking to see if the player buffers<sub>(timed)</sub> an autorelease

 ##### Frame 2 of `Guard`/` ` after shieldstun